NeilMoras/PassionProject_n01454501/README.md

 ## Extra Features added apart from the case CRUD
 - [x] Images to each Aircraft and Manufacturer logo
-- [x] Authorization inorder for only admin user tp create ,update and delete the entities data.
+- [x] User Authorization inorder for only admin user to create ,update and delete the entities data.
 - [x] Basic  search feature inrder for the user to find any information he/she is looking for and for the admin user to check if a particular information is currently being displayed on the webpage as intdented or no.
+- [x] Responsive Design

 ## Desktop Webpage layout width 1200px